alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 gem 'rake'
 ~~~

-And then we install the gems as follows:
+And then I install the gems as follows:

 ~~~ text
 $ bundle install
 ~~~

 ## The Rakefile
-In order to call our tests from Rake, we add a simple Rakefile:
+In order to call our tests from Rake, I add a simple Rakefile:

 ~~~ ruby
 require 'rspec/core/rake_task'